 “Historic” Gallows Hill is often touted.
 Hell this blog has been heedlessly loose with the term.
 To prove how historic Gallows Hill really is, here are the Top Ten Reasons Gallows Hill is “Historic“.

 1. Proctor’s Ledge witchcraft trials hanging site.
-Have to start with the Witchcraft Trials, the reason why millions come to Salem “for reasons they cannot even fathom“.
+Have to start with the Witchcraft Trials, the reason why millions have come to Salem “for reasons they cannot even fathom“.
 In 1692 14 women and 5 men convicted of the false crime of witchcraft were executed on Proctor’s Ledge, an otherwise undistinguished rocky ledge at the foot of Gallows Hill along Boston St. The site’s impact, obscured in historical memory for centuries, was resurrected in 2017 with the erection and dedication of a simple stone memorial to those who lost their lives on the slope.

 2. Great Salem Fire of 1914 origin site.
 Incredibly enough, Proctor’s Ledge is also the site of the other indelible event in Salem history, the Great Salem Fire of 1914.
 An explosion at the Korn Leather factory at 57 Boston St, under Proctor’s Ledge, began the conflagration in the early afternoon of June 25, 1914.
 It quickly spread out of control moving east along Boston Street out of the Gallows Hill Neighborhood.
 The fire alarm box used to report the fire still stands at 57 Boston Street, across the sidewalk from the memorial plaque that sits in the corner of the site now occupied, depressingly, by a Walgreens chain store.
 Walgreen’s is the steward of Salem’s two most precious historic sites!?

 3. Boston St Gateway corridor.
-Proctor’s Ledge was chosen for witchcraft trials hanging partly because it lay athwart the main colonial-era road that led both to the outlying sections of Salem, Salem Village (now Danvers) and Salem Farms (now Peabody), and in the other direction to Boston (hence Boston St).
+Proctor’s Ledge was chosen for witchcraft trials hanging partly because it lay athwart the main colonial-era road that led to the outlying sections of Salem, Salem Village (now Danvers) and Salem Farms (now Peabody), and in the other direction to Boston (hence Boston St).
 Then and since and now Boston Street has been the major gateway into Salem, traversed by 100,000’s of visitors each year, so much so that a major apartment / commercial project planned for the corner of Boston and Bridge Streets is to be known as the Gateway Center.

 4. Center of tannery industry in Blubber Hollow.
 Tanning of leather along the shores of the North River at the base of Gallows Hill began almost as soon as Salem was settled.
 For centuries the tanning industry was a household industry, families tanning in their yard, but in the mid-19th century technical innovations enabled consolidation into large factories.
 Tanneries boomed, with perhaps 100+ highly profitable tanneries near or on Gallows Hill by the late 19th century, accessory factories like shoe factories intermingled.
 Inevitably the industry declined, and by the mid-20th century machines fell silent in tannery after tannery.
 Most were torn down, the sites awaiting revitalization today, but a few “ghost” factories remain, moldering away, the subject of many a photographer seeking ruin porn.